TigerGraph-DevLabs/tigergraphx/docs/getting_started/quick_start_both.md

     Number of transfer Edges Inserted: 8

+For larger datasets, consider using [load_data](../../reference/01_core/graph/#tigergraphx.core.Graph.load_data) for more efficient handling of large-scale data.

+## Exploring Nodes and Edges in the Graph
-### Display the Number of Nodes
+### Display the Number of Nodes and Edges
-Next, let's verify that the data has been inserted into the graph by using the following command.
-As expected, the number of nodes is 11.
+You can verify that the data has been inserted into the graph by running the following commands.
+For this example, the graph contains 11 nodes and 18 edges.

 ```python